mohan72/immy/README.md

 These were possible due to a single reflow function which read the whole string and created a table of starting and ending indices for each line.
 It takes very little memory and is quite fast as it just works on the in-memory buffer.
 I can run this anytime I wanted to, and all I had to know was which character held the cursor.

 There are two downsides to the approach: 1.
 The whole file is in a single std::string buffer.
 This is not suitable for memory-constrained systems.
-2. Since I run the reflow and screen update functions liberally, there is a noticeable flicker of the screen when I type fast.
+2. Since I run the reflow and screen update functions liberally, there is an occasional flicker of the screen when I type fast.
 This will have to be addressed sometime in the future.

 Result: My own tiny little text editor with word wrap and quite a few editing functions (move by word, by line, delete word etc.) within 500 lines of code.
 I am calling it 'immy' which is a 'flick', or a 'tiny amount' in Tamil.